Cancers that start in the vagina (primary vaginal cancer) are rare. Around 250 women are diagnosed with vaginal cancer in the UK each year.

 - your general health.

-Treatment for vaginal cancer may include:
+Treatment for vaginal cancer may include the following:

 Chemotherapy uses anti-cancer drugs to destroy cancer cells.
 Chemotherapy is often given with radiotherapy.
 It may also be given to treat vaginal cancer that has spread to other parts of the body.
-Sometimes it is given before surgery but this is not common.
+Sometimes it is given before surgery, but this is not common.

 After your treatment, you will have regular follow-up appointments with your cancer doctor or specialist nurse.

 Let them know as soon as possible if you have any problems or notice new symptoms between these appointments.

 You may get anxious between appointments.
 This is natural.
 It may help to get support from family, friends or a support organisation.